2023 Most Popular Online Special Education Bachelor's Degree Schools in Florida

 The following schools top our list of the Most Popular Online Special Education Bachelor's Degree Colleges.

-Our 2023 rankings named The University of West Florida the most popular online school in Florida for special education students working on their bachelor’s degree.
-UWF is a large public school located in the small city of Pensacola.
+Our analysis found The University of West Florida to be the most popular school for special education students who want to pursue an online bachelor’s degree in Florida.
+UWF is a fairly large public school located in the city of Pensacola.

 About 97% of the students majoring in special ed at the school are women while 3% are male.